 Suddenly, the site has oodles of information about the Pocket PC.
 A simple synonym ring linking "pocketpc" and "pocket pc" would solve what is a common and serious problem from both user and business perspectives.

 However, synonym rings can also introduce new problems.
 If the query term expansion operates behind the scenes, users can be confused by results that don't actually include their keywords.
+Inktomi's tests suggest that users don't like these invisible implementations.
 In addition, the use of synonym rings may result in less relevant results.
 This brings us back to the subject of precision and recall.